What is an ankle fusion ?

 This procedure is done for a painful arthritic ankle joint, where other treatment options like joint replacement are not suitable and more conservative treatments such as anti-inflammatory medication, anaesthetic injections and arthroscopy have been tried without success.
 The overall aim is to reduce the pain caused by the arthritis.
 The ankle joint is made completely stiff, but you will still be able to move the joint below the ankle and the joints in the foot.

-Gait and foot motion six months following ankle fusion
+Patients' gait and foot motion 6 months following their ankle fusions

 How is it done?